windhamdavid/til/lists/index.md

 **A list of lists for non-technical stuff.**

 **21/12/20** - This page was originally published at [https://davidawindham.com/listing-lists/](https://davidawindham.com/listing-lists/)<sub>1</sub>.
 I've moved this old repo into this TIL project to simplify.
-It was inspired by the first awesome list that Sindre Sorhus created which you can read about on the original post.
+It was inspired by the first awesome list that Sindre Sorhus created which you can read about the original post.
 I'm using it as a place to keep some non-technical lists.

 **23/12/08** - Reorganized the sidebar navigation to separate out the most commonly edited lists so I could prioritize and get to them faster.